-It wasn’t until I came upon Dr Greger’s daily dozen that I actually started putting quinoa into my diet.
+It wasn’t until I came upon Dr. Greger’s daily dozen that I actually started putting quinoa into my diet.
 (With the recipe that I’ll share with you today, you can check off 7 of 24 checkmarks!)

 My Quinoa breakfast porridge

 I used to be a big fan of oatmeal porridge for breakfast.
 But at some point, my stomach decided we simply do not like oats all that much anymore.
 So I needed a replacement.
-My boyfriend suggested quinoa, because of its’ numerous health benefits and it being low glycemic index.
+My husband suggested quinoa, because of its’ numerous health benefits and it being low glycemic index.
 (Super important for treating my hormonal acne.)